BUEC500C1/health-monitor-health-monitor/README.md

 ## How to Run:

-Simply run python3 app.py in the main folder
+Simply run python3 app.py in the main folder and navigate to http://localhost:5000.